Nibiru-Network/nibiru-docs.github.io/docs/delegate-staking/delegate-staking.md

 Visit the [**Nibiru Network website**](https://www.nibirunet.io/staking) to learn more about staking.

-:::important Qualify to get NBN for delegate staking!

-The NBN token has not yet been listed on exchanges.
-Join [**Nibiru Insiders**](https://t.me/nibiru_insider) on Telegram for opportunities to qualify for NBN airdrops and details on future exchange listings.
+:::tip

+The NBN token is not yet listed on Decentralized Exchanges (DEX).
+For parties interested in bringing up a validator node on the Nibiru Network, your initial stake of 100 NBN will be covered by us.
+For more information, join [**Nibiru Insiders**](https://t.me/nibiru_insider) on Telegram.

 :::